Contents Home

 Wilfrid Michael Voynich was born on 31 October 1865 as Michal Habdank-Wojnicz, in Telsze (now Telšiai in present-day Lithuania), into a Polish noble family.
 To reflect his nobility, he occasionally also wrote his name as Wilfrid de Voynich (at a later age).
 He attended the gymnasium of the Polish town Suwałki (K.2).
 He studied at the University of Moscow, where he graduated in chemistry and became a licensed pharmacist.
 In 1885 he returned to Warsaw where he joined Ludwik Warynski's revolutionary organization, 'Proletarjat'.
 He was strongly influenced by the revolutionary Sergius Stepniak.
 In 1886 he assisted in an attempt to free fellow-conspirators Piotr Bardowski and Stanislaw Kunicki, who had both been sentenced to death, from the Warsaw Citadel.
 The plot was betrayed by a police spy in the group, and Voynich was arrested by the Russian police and himself put in solitary confinement in the citadel.
 The others were all executed.

 As a result of this imprisonment, he contracted tuberculosis and acquired a permanent stoop.
 Later, he was sent to the salt mines in Tunka, in Siberia (K.3).
 While in nearby Irkutsk, he met the Karauloff family who convinced him that he must escape to England.
-They gave him a piece of paper with Stepniak s name and London address, along with the name Lily Boole , asking Voynich to greet her for them.
+They gave him a piece of paper with Stepniak's name and London address, along with the name 'Lily Boole', asking Voynich to greet her for them.
 They had met Ethel Lilian Boole while she was in St.Petersburg.

 After two failed attempts Voynich managed to escape.
 Voynich himelf later spread the story that he made his way to Mongolia where he joined a caravan and spent months wandering with them until he reached Peking, but this is not credible, as already pointed out by Rafał Prinke (K.4).
 The date of his escape is 12 June 1890 and his arrival in London 5 October 1890.
 This is only 115 days, and a normal boat trip from Shanghai to London in those days took about as much.
-Instead, he went straight West through Russia, until he reached Hamburg, Germany, where he sold his coat and glasses to buy some herring and bread and pay for a third class ticket on a fruit boat bound for England.
+Instead, he went straight West through Russia, until he reached Hamburg, Germany, where, according to popular tradition, he sold his coat and glasses to buy some herring and bread and pay for a third class ticket on a fruit boat bound for England.
 After a treacherous journey Voynich arrived at the London docks hungry, dirty, without any money and speaking no English.
 Once in London, he showed the piece of paper with Stepniak s name and address to passers-by.
 A Jewish student who understood Russian brought him to Stepniak.

 In London, Voynich quickly became part of the circle of Russian political exiles (including his future wife Ethel Boole) centred around Stepniak.
 Wilfrid initially used the pseudonym Ivan Klecevsky, in order to protect his parents and his sister who still lived in Russian-controlled territory.
 In 1891 he was one of the founding members of the Russian Free Press Fund, set up to translate and publish Polish revolutionary propaganda for clandestine distribution in Russia.
-In 1894 he resigned, because he felt that he did not have enough influence in the affairs of the group and set up the rival organisation called the Booksellers Union, but this was not successful due to lack of funds.
+In 1894 he resigned, because he felt that he did not have enough influence in the affairs of the group and set up the rival organisation called the Booksellers' Union, but this was not successful due to lack of funds.
 By 1895, Ethel and Wilfrid Voynich were living together seemingly as man and wife.
 She had adopted his name earlier.
 She mostly identified herself as E.L.V..

 Wilfrid became an antiquarian book dealer, selecting this career on the recommendation of Richard Garnett, Keeper of printed books at the British Museum.
 Garnett's argument was: you just need to travel and pick up incunabula and rare books and sell them in London.
 Voynich issued his first catalogue ('first list of books') in 1898 in partnership with Charles Edgell, a young Cambridge graduate, who presumably helped him with cataloguing and possibly co-funded the enterprise.
 This first catalogue was an incredible piece of work for a beginner.
 It included a great amount of bibliographical detail, and was the first English catalogue to use Proctor numbers for incunabula (a system that had been divised in the same year).
 Only Baer in Frankfurt did this earlier than Voynich.
 In 1900 he opened his first London book store on 1 Soho Square (IMAGE).
 Later that year he issued his second catalogue, which was even more impressive than the first, and started the trend of including a section of 'Unknown, Lost or Undescribed books'.
 Wilfrid and Ethel eventually married in 1902, which may be connected to his (successful) application for British citizenship 1904.
 At this time he officially adopted the name Wilfrid Voynich.